ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   max_procs
-    Maximum number of processes the user is allowed to have active at the same time.
+    Specifies the maximum number of processes the user is allowed to have active at the same time.

     Value between 3 and 32,767.

-    A value of 0 sets this field to NONE.
+    Set this to :literal:`0` to remove the user\-specific limit (NOPROCUSERMAX).
+This allows the system default from BPXPRMxx to apply.

     This option is mutually exclusive with :literal:`delete`.